Create workflows using webhooks

 Create a workflow

 Workflows in Slack start in response to a trigger.
-Members can launch workflows from the Actions menu in a channel at any time.
+Members can launch workflows from the Shortcuts menu in a channel at any time.
 Other workflows can launch in response to an action a member takes (like joining a channel) or an event (like a webhook bringing information from another service into Slack).
 For example, you might set up a workflow that posts a message in your Customer Support team channel any time someone submits a ticket.

 Tip: For step-by-step instructions to create a workflow, visit Automate everyday tasks with Workflow Builder.